-Select the “+” button near the Cutting Planes option.
+Select the “+” button near the Cutting Planes filter.

-Under the Filters panel, now you can see the settings for Cutting Planes.
+Under the Filters panel, now you can see the settings for the cutting plane.
 Here you can set the normal axis for the cutting plane.

 Using the sliding bar, you can set the position of the cutting plane along the selected axis.